 This publication is not directed at you if we are prohibited by any law in any jurisdiction from making this information available to you and is not intended for any use that would be contrary to local laws or regulations.
 Every effort has been made to ensure the accuracy of the information, but it may be based on unaudited or unverified figures or sources.
 The information should not be used as the sole basis for an investment.
 Please read the Prospectus and the KID, which are available on the fund page.

-East Capital Balkans - Winner of 2024 Lipper Fund Award (Europe)
+East Capital Balkans - Winner for the second year in a row of the LSEG Lipper Fund Awards (Europe)

-We are delighted to announce that the East Capital Balkans fund has received the prestigious Lipper Fund Award for Europe 2024, recognising the exceptional performance of the fund over the past five years.
+The East Capital Balkans fund has been awarded the LSEG Lipper Fund Award for Europe 2025 (Equity Emerging Markets Europe), celebrating its exceptional performance over the past three and five years.

 Geographical Split